-- The dominant link between mixed-phase cloud microphysics and climate sensitivity in CESM2 is shown to be cloud phase, with independent differences in ice nucleation strength and variability having far less influence.
+The dominant link between mixed-phase cloud microphysics and climate sensitivity is shown to be global cloud phase, with independent differences in ice nucleation strength and variability having limited influence.
 Ice nucleation model treatment is found to noticeably affect simulated cloud phase feedback over the Southern Ocean, as suggested in Murray et al 2021.
-However, our CESM2 experiments reveal only weak differences in total cloud feedback strength when controlling for present- - 245 day global mean cloud phase.
+However, our CESM2 experiments reveal only weak differences in total cloud feedback strength when maintaining present-day global mean cloud phase.
 Note that we did not run simulations coupled to an interactive ocean model.
 We hence did not directly estimate ECS, which may be affected by interactions between cloud and non-cloud feedback mechanisms (Lohmann & Neubauer, 2018).

 Our findings suggest that CESM2's ice nucleation updates raised ECS primarily by correcting - partially inadvertently - much of the cloud phase bias present in CESM1 (Tan et al., 2016).
 Our findings are consistent with results from a new version of CESM2's microphysics with revised ice nucleation (Gettelman et al., 2022), which did not lead to substantial change in ECS.
 Correcting the ice limit issue in a reduced-resolution CESM2 version had reduced cloud feedback strength (Zhu et al., 2022), yet we find this does not occur in the standard-resolution model.
-In fact, our observationallyconstrained simulations produced higher total cloud feedback than default CESM2 regardless of ice nucleation scheme.
-A caveat is that CESM2's ECS is already stronger than evidence suggests is likely (Sherwood et al., 2020), which may relate to biases in other cloud types.
+In fact, our observationally-constrained simulations produce higher total cloud feedback than default CESM2 regardless of ice nucleation scheme.
+A caveat is that CESM2's ECS is already stronger than evidence suggests is likely (Sherwood et al., 2020).
+This apparent contradiction may relate to biases in tropical and subtropical low cloud feedbacks, which remain poorly constrained (Zelinka et al., 2020).

-A key result of this study is that microphysical processes in mixed-phase clouds influence climate sensitivity not just through low cloud optical depth feedback, but through mechanisms operating wherever clouds exist in the relevant temperature range.
-Mid-level and high clouds are found to largely drive the global influence of INPs on cloud feedback strength, yet controlling for cloud phase alters these clouds in ways that negate this influence.
-Future research should assess whether these mechanisms are robust or are model artifacts that problematically influence climate projections.
+A unique finding of this study is that microphysical processes in mixed-phase clouds influence climate sensitivity not just through low cloud optical depth feedback, but through mechanisms operating wherever clouds exist in the relevant temperature range.
+Mid-level and high clouds are found to have a considerable role in setting the global influence of INPs on cloud feedback strength.
+Despite this complexity, global-scale cloud phase is found to be the primary determinant of mixed-phase cloud feedbacks.
+Future research should assess whether the mechanisms newly reported here are robust or are model artifacts that bias climate projections.